What is Cognitive Complexity and how to use it ?

 Do you understand what is doing the function above ?
 Yes ?
 Congratulations !
 Me, no…

 If you had not understood, you should be a little offended, because for SonarQube©, the cognitive complexity of this function is equal to 0 !
-Normal: no if
+Normal: no if, no switch, no for, no while, etc.

 Of course, this example is an extreme case, but it shows clearly that a code snippet which is very difficult to understand may have a low cognitive complexity score on SonarQube©.